DAYS Faves Look Back On The Day They Took The Plunge

-The Merry Makers: Billy Flynn (Chad), Stacy Haiduk (Kristen) and Abigail Klein (Stephanie)
+The Marry Makers: Billy Flynn (Chad), Stacy Haiduk (Kristen) and Abigail Klein (Stephanie)

 Long Engagement Or Short Engagement?